-Around 75 journals published by Cambridge do not currently offer open access publishing options and are therefore not eligible for open access publication; these are generally journals published on behalf of a society which has not yet chosen to allow open access publication.
+A small number of journals published by Cambridge do not currently offer open access publishing options and are therefore not eligible for open access publication; these are generally journals published on behalf of a society which has not yet chosen to allow open access publication.
 Cambridge has made it a strategic priority to ensure that as many journals as possible offer open access publishing, and they are currently in discussions with the relevant societies.

 UC researchers are still able to access content in these journals; all that is restricted is UC authors’ ability to publish open access.

 If you are a member of a society with a journal that does not allow open access publication and would like to encourage your society to transition to open access publishing, please see our resources here.

 How will the journal notify me of what I’m supposed to do, and how much I’m being asked to pay?

 Upon acceptance of your manuscript, you will receive an email from Cambridge University Press, via the Copyright Clearance Center, with instructions for how to begin the payment process in Copyright Clearance Center’s RightsLink system.
 The RightsLink payment system will show you how much you are being asked to pay, and guide you through the process of paying a portion of the article processing charge (if you have grant funding available to do so), asking the library to pay the entire article processing charge, or opting out of open access publishing entirely.

 We explain the process in detail in the Payment Process section of these FAQs.

 If you don’t have grant funds and you want to publish open access, the libraries will pay your full article processing charge.
 Follow instructions in the RightsLink system to ask the library to pay on your behalf.

 What if I don't want to publish open access?
 Can I still publish with Cambridge?